 Finally, as the search nears its conclusion, members of the school community will have an opportunity to meet the finalist candidates and provide feedback on their impressions of each.

 Absolutely!
 Community input in this process is very important.
-The Search Committee will vet the initial pool of candidates and identify a group of semifinalists who will be interviewed in a confidential setting.
+The search committee will vet the initial pool of candidates and identify a group of semifinalists who will be interviewed in a confidential setting.
 This is done primarily to ensure that those potential candidates who have not yet informed their current employers of their possible interest in a career move will not be compromised by expressing interest in this position.

 The finalists — usually three — will be invited to campus and have an opportunity to meet with members of the Benjamin community through a variety of venues and forums.

-One way to think about the search process is that it essentially consists of three phases:
+One way to think about the search process is that it essentially consists of three phases.

+Interested candidates should contact Nat Conard (nconard@educatorscollaborative.com) or Mary Seppala (mseppala@educatorscollaborative.com) of Educators Collaborative directly.
+They will maintain confidentiality for all recommended candidates.
 We also invite members of the community to make referrals of appropriate candidates.
 Please contact Nat or Mary to share names and contact information of potential candidates, and they will reach out directly to them.

 The search for the new Head of School for Benjamin is international in scope.
 Candidates from throughout the United States and abroad will be considered, and nominations are welcome.
 The consultants also devote considerable effort to recruiting candidates who might not be actively seeking a new position.
+Many candidates will not want it known at their current institutions that they are considering a change, and for this reason we must maintain strict confidentiality about individual candidates right up until the finalist stage of the process.

-We anticipate that there will be opportunities during the 2026-2027 school year when the Head-Elect will be on campus and have a chance to learn more about the school, but it is a high probability that the selected individual will have ongoing professional responsibilities elsewhere.
+The individual selected by the Board of Trustees will officially become The Benjamin School’s Head of School on July 1, 2027.
+Until that time, Mr. David Faus will continue to lead the school.
+We anticipate that there will be opportunities during the 2026-27 school year when the Head-Elect will be on campus and have a chance to learn more about the school, but it is a high probability that the selected individual will have ongoing professional responsibilities